Are You the One?: Season 7

 Filmed in Kona, Hawaii, Hokukano Bayhouse.
 Season seven premiered on August 15, 2018.
 This season featured a change in the rules to get a date, the contestants no longer had to compete against each other to win a date.
 Instead, Terrance would choose two people, one guy and one girl, to come up and press a button stopping a scrolling wheel of faces at random of the opposite sex.
 Two guys and two girls would be chosen at random to go on a four-person date to couple off as they choose.
 Everyone back at the house then voted whichever couple they thought most likely to be a 'Perfect Match' into the Truth Booth.

 Season 8

 Filmed in Kona, Hawaii.
 Season eight premiered on June 26, 2019.
-For the first time on Are You the One?, all cast members were bisexual, with no gender limitations on their potential perfect matches.
+For the first time on Are You the One?, all cast members were sexually fluid, with no gender limitations on their potential perfect matches.
 This season received a GLAAD Media Award for Outstanding Reality Program in 2020.

 Season 9

 Filmed in Gran Canaria, Spain.
 Season nine premiered on January 18, 2023.
-For the first time in the shows history, the whole cast found their perfect matches in only nine weeks, instead of the normal ten weeks.

 Are You the One?
 Second Chances

-On March 22, 2017, spin-off Are You The One: Second Chances premiered.
+On March 22, 2017, spin-off Are You the One?
+Second Chances premiered.
 The series, filmed in Melbourne, Australia and hosted by Karamo Brown, featured ten perfect matches from previous seasons returning to compete in tasks designed to test the strength of their bonds.
 Each week, teams could add to their potential winnings, but individual contestants had the opportunity to take their team's winnings from their partner and remove their team from the game.